Kamala Harris warns of uncertainty around what Putin will do next

 The vice president’s trip to Romania comes after her visit to Poland, where she met with the Polish president and prime minister, refugees from Ukraine and Canadian Prime Minister Justin Trudeau.

-Her words come as the Senate just passed a $1.5 trillion omnibus spending bill that includes $13.6 billion in aid to Ukraine, which will head to President Joe Biden’s desk.
+Her words come as the Senate just passed a $1.5 trillion omnibus spending bill that includes $13.6 billion in aid to Ukraine, including $4 billion in humanitarian assistance, which will head to President Joe Biden’s desk.
+She also announced that the United States would give $53 million through the United Nations to the World Food Programme.

+Ms Harris also reiterated the United States’ commitment to Article 5 of Nato, which says an attack on one member of Nato is an attack on all members of the alliance and praised the country for its actions.
+To that point, the vice president said the United States sent a 1,000-member striker squadron, creating a total of 2,000 American troops prepared to defend the Eastern flank.

+“We have reinforced our recent commitments all with the mention and with the meaning of strengthening our deterrence and collective defence,” she said.

 Register for free to continue reading